JayBroe/Python-playground/README.md

 Some values are written in the .db file.

-Project is created in Python with SQLite database manage system.
+Project is being created in Python with SQLite database manage system.

 It will by updated one time a week with new features & code improvements.